 Wood Composite: A Good Balance

 Wood composite is a material made up of wood fibers and plastic.
-The result is a sturdier-than-wood material with a wood-like appearance that is unaffected by rot or insects and requires little maintenance like vinyl fencing.
+The result is a sturdy material with a wood-like appearance that is unaffected by rot or insects and requires little maintenance like vinyl fencing.
 In other words, it’s a good balance between wood and vinyl.

 However, wood composite is generally more expensive than vinyl.
 This is its major drawback.
 But you may think wood composite is worth the price knowing that it’s environmentally-friendly because it’s made from recycled materials.